openwallet-foundation-labs/vc-api/contributing.md

 The issue tracker is the preferred channel for bug reports, features requests and submitting pull requests, but please respect the following restrictions:

- - Please do not use the issue tracker for personal support requests.
-Use our [Slack channel/whatever].

  - Please do not derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.

 ## Your first contribution